-- To maintain the integrity of qualifications, strict regulations are in place. - Malpractice means any act or practice which is in breach of the regulations. - Any alleged, suspected or actual incidents of malpractice will be investigated and reported to the relevant awarding body/bodies. - JCQ provides information regarding what constitutes malpractice: - Introduction of unauthorised material into the examination room - Breaches of examination conditions - Exchanging, obtaining, receiving, or passing on information which could be examination related (or the attempt to) - Offences relating to the content of candidates' work - Undermining the integrity of examinations/assessments - Candidates are to be aware of the JCQ information regarding malpractice and social media via the following link: Information for candidates - social media
+- To maintain the integrity of qualifications, strict regulations are in place. - Malpractice means any act or practice which is in breach of the regulations. - Any alleged, suspected or actual incidents of malpractice will be investigated and reported to the relevant awarding body/bodies. - JCQ provides information regarding what constitutes malpractice: - Introduction of unauthorised material into the examination room - Breaches of examination conditions - Exchanging, obtaining, receiving, or passing on information which could be examination related (or the attempt to) - o Offences relating to the content of candidates' work - Undermining the integrity of examinations/assessments - Candidates are to be aware of the JCQ information regarding malpractice and social media via the following link: Information for candidates social media - Things not to do on social media: - Buy/ask for/share exam or assessment content - Pass on rumours of what's in exams or assessments - Share your work - Work with others so that your assessment is not your own independent work